BlEmoRe/workshop/content/en/Challenge/index.md

 The training partition of the BLEMORE dataset includes 2,456 multimodal portrayals of both basic and blended emotions, recorded under controlled studio conditions with synchronized audio and video.

-A total of 47 actors and actresses participated in the recordings.
-Each was instructed to express:
+A total of 47 actors and actresses participated in the recordings, each was instructed to express:

 ### Basic Emotions